RELATES TO: KRS 36.450, 216A.080, 216A.090

 Section 1.
 (1) A license shall be renewed every two (2) years from date of issue or from date of last renewal.
 To apply for renewal, a licensee shall:

-(2) A sixty (60) day grace period shall be allowed after the renewal date, during which time a licensee may continue to practice and may renew his license upon payment of the late renewal fee established in 201 KAR 6:060.
+(2) A sixty (60) day grace period shall be allowed after the renewal date, during which time a licensee may continue to practice and may renew the license upon payment of the late renewal fee established in 201 KAR 6:060.

 (b) Upon termination, the licensee shall not practice in the Commonwealth.